cheehu/xna2/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine (Windows 7 or later) for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-	1. Install Notepad++
+	1. Install Notepad++, add NppExec plugin
 	2. Install Mariadb & HeidiSQL
 	3. Create Database nomadb & xnaxdr (for multi-tenent create nomadb1 & xnaxdr1)
 	4. Install Python 3.6.3